Cameron's electioneering tax giveaway announced ...

 At other times [Tony Blair] and his home secretaries talked of [...]

 So now we know Barclays’ interpretation of its commitment: When Merlin said the 2010 bonus pot was to be calculated “including deferrals” what it meant was deferrals from subsequent years, not previous years.

 For a phrase that no one seems to understand, the ‘Big Society’ really does seem to cover a lot of ground.
 Concerned about less police, cuts to legal aid, fewer hospitals, closed post offices?
 It turns out you really don’t need to be.

 Despotism is one obvious cause; the economy is the other part of the answer.
 Yet Libya will grow by 6.2 per cent this year, enjoy inflation at 3.5 per cent and have a 20 per cent (of GDP trade surplus), all superior to the UK.
 The other economies are growing rapidly too; Bahrain by 4.5 [...]

 Languishing at Relegation Station, desperately hoping to leap on the next train that will drive them away from the drop zone are Wolves, West Ham and Wigan.
 A whole host of other relegation candidates can be found all around, from Blackpool to Stoke, Aston Villa to Fulham.
 Each club still possesses enough character to claw [...]

 An industry with export earnings of over £5bn per year – and predictions that it will be one of our biggest exports in 20 years’ time – you presume, would be one any Government would strive to protect.
 But the opportunities for the UK’s university sector to achieve this growth will be severely hampered if the government presses ahead with its proposed reform of the student immigration system.

-Number 510 in the never-ending series of Questions to Which the Answer is No is asked by Antony Green, an Australian elections pundit.
+Number 515 in the preposterous series of Questions to Which the Answer is No is asked by Norman Tebbit.
+A big welcome back.

 Latest from Independent journalists on Twitter